 Trekking and traversing snow on the trails and off, we tested our lineup of snowshoes in the Rockies, Tetons, Sierra Nevada, and even the Alaska Range.
 Winter was off to a strong start in most of our testing areas.
 We traveled through the woods, on groomed trails, on steep mountainsides, and across glaciers.

-Our testers included avid hikers, skiers, mountaineers, snowboarders, and individuals trying out these shoes for their first time, and some for their hundredth time.
-In groups, we traveled miles into the backcountry, exchanging along the way, for an incredible side-by-side comparison.
-Our lead test editor has snowshoed thousands of miles, over decades of winter travel across North America.
+Our testers included avid hikers, skiers, mountaineers, and snowboarders.
+Some were trying out snowshoes for the first time, and some for their hundredth time.
+Our lead test editor has snowshoed thousands of miles over decades of winter travel across North America.